Mikejmoffitt/microlog/readme.md

 text isn't included, if that's a big deal then you're already writing a mouthful so you might as well write the whole \<img> tag structure.

+\#c(lines of code)# makes a block of text with a darkened backdrop and a fixed width font.
+As the name implies, this is for code.
+Right now there is no syntax highlighting, but it would be a nice feature to have in the future.

 HTML5 BELLS AND WHISTLES
 ------------------------
 \#v(identifier)# generates an embedded mp4 video.